Planning to charter a yacht in the UK? Before you book, what do you need to consider?

 There are ways to get anyone out on the water, regardless of age or experience.

 Bareboat Charter: This is aimed at people who already know how to sail.
 It offers you the freedom and flexibility to sail where and when you want.

 Skippered Yacht Charter: Go out sailing with an experienced skipper.
 You may already know how to sail and just lack confidence.
 You may be new to the sailing area and want someone to show you the ropes.
 Alternatively, you may just not want the pressure of taking charge and want to focus on enjoying the day and relaxing with your friends or guests.

 If you are looking to charter overnight and would like the boat to yourselves then we can always book accommodation ashore for the skipper.

 Corporate Hospitality Sailing Days: Sailing is a great way to entertain your clients or motivate your work team.
 There are numerous packages on offer from team building days to full hospitality packages.
-Full details of our hospitality events can be found HERE.
+Full details of our hospitality events.

 Individual Places or Group Bookings: Come down on your own or organise a charter with a group of friends or work colleagues.
 Day & Half Day Charters are available.